yuki0418/svelte.dev/apps/svelte.dev/README.md

 Cross-Origin-Opener-Policy: same-origin
 ```

-Because we're doing soft navigation between pages, these headers need to be set for all responses, not just the ones from `/tutorial`.

 The result of setting these headers is that the site can no longer embed URLs from other sites (like images from another domain) without those domains either having a `cross-origin-resource-policy: cross-origin` header (which most don't) or us adding the `crossorigin="anonymous"` attribute (or the experimental-only-working-in-chrome `credentialless` for iframes) to the elements that load those URLs.
+For this reason, navigations between the SvelteKit tutorial and other pages (and vice versa) are full page navigations so the headers don't interfere with the rest of the page.

 When writing content for the tutorial, you need to be aware of the differences of loading content: